kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

  #### 4.6.
 What are some challenging scenarios when lane detection may fail.
 What could be done to make it more robust?

-Under extremely over- or under-saturated conditions (as example some intervals in the harder challenging video), line detection fails due to the absence of any discernable lane in the image.
-Additionally in adverse weather conditions where the road surface is covered with ice or snow, or blizzard conditions where visibility is severely reduced, our algorithm will fail to detect lane markers.
+Under extremely over- or under-saturated conditions (as example some intervals in the **harder challenging video**), line detection fails due to the absence of any discernable lane in the image.
+Similarly in adverse weather conditions where the road surface is covered with ice or snow, or blizzard conditions where visibility is severely reduced, our algorithm will fail to detect lane markers.

 To improve robustness more sophisticated lane continuation approaches should be considered, where in addition to the detection history other factors such as close-by vehicles, sign postings and traffic lights, and road surface vs. non-road surface segmentation are take into account.
 A learning algorithm could be trained to determine optimal threshold parameters based on the image color level, hue and saturation characteristics.